pjay79/BarsAppAmplify/README.md

 ## React Apollo

-In this project I have chosen to primarily use React Apollo's graphql **_higher order component_** to connect queries, mutations, and subscriptions to the app.
+In this app I have chosen to primarily use React Apollo's graphql **_higher order component_** to connect queries, mutations, and subscriptions to the app.
 With React Apollo 2.1 you can use the new **_Query, Mutation, and Subscription_** components instead.

 ## AWS Amplify API